Why is our fellowship called Baptist and what does it mean?

 We believe that every human being is responsible to God alone in all matters of faith; that each church is independent and autonomous and must be free from any ecclesiastical or political authority; therefore, Church and State must be kept separate as having different functions with each fulfilling its duties free from the dictation or patronage of the other.

 We believe that spiritual gifts are given to the church for the express purpose of winning the lost and edifying other believers.
 The Holy Spirit is given to each believer upon acceptance of Christ and His purpose is to exalt and bring people to Christ.
 Speaking in tongues was the least important of these gifts and was given as a sign for unbelieving Jews.
-That is why Northwest Baptist Church doesn’t teach or practice speaking in tongues.
+That is why Derry Baptist Fellowship doesn’t teach or practise speaking in tongues.

 We believe in the eternal security of all blood-bought individuals or believers and that such inheritance is incorruptible and undefiled and that each believer is kept by the power of God and nothing can separate us from Him, ourselves included.
 We believe that believers can lose the joy of fellowship with God, can grieve God and can quench the Spirit of God in him or her, but not lose his/her salvation.